oceanmodeling/seastats/README.md

 # SeaStats

-Simple package to compare and anylyse 2 time series.
+Simple package to compare and analyse 2 time series.
 We use the following conventionn in this repo:
  * `sim`: modelled surge time series
  * `mod`: observed surge time series